NextPlay Technologies Selected by DIG to Offer Fiat Payment and Banking Services for its Blockchain-Powered NFT Game, Realms of Ethernity

-SUNRISE, FL, & Burj Khalifa, Dubai, April 05, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire – NextPlay Technologies, Inc. ( NXTP), a digital business ecosystem for digital advertisers, consumers, video gamers and travelers, has entered into a preliminary agreement with Decentralised Investment Group (DIG), a leading global blockchain technology company, to develop and operate an exclusive fiat payment platform for DIG customers.
+SUNRISE, Fla. and DUBAI, UAE, April 5, 2022 /PRNewswire/ -- NextPlay Technologies, Inc. (Nasdaq: NXTP),a digital business ecosystem for digital advertisers, consumers, video gamers and travelers, has entered into a preliminary agreement with Decentralised Investment Group (DIG), a leading global blockchain technology company, to develop and operate an exclusive fiat payment platform for DIG customers.

 The payment platform would allow customers to purchase and sell in-game assets using fiat currencies.
 NextBank would also offer bank accounts to DIG customers for their fiat deposits, subject to the customer passing NextBank compliance verification.